Physical oil market sends warning to OPEC: Rout might not be over

 In the United States, key grades traded in Texas and Louisiana have fallen to their lowest in several months.

-A similar pattern is observed in the Russian Urals market, one of the biggest by volume in Europe.
+A similar pattern can be observed in the Russian Urals market, one of the biggest by volume in Europe.

 At a discount of $2.15 to dated Brent, Urals’ differentials in the Mediterranean are now at their lowest since September 2016, when Brent futures were around $40-$45 per barrel.